-To ensure the safety of both vehicles and pedestrians, please note the following:
+To ensure the safety of both vehicles and pedestrians please note the following:

-3.1.
-Motor Vehicles and Golf Carts
+3.1 Motor Vehicles and Golf Carts

-- 3.1.1 The speed limit is subject to the Rules of the various precinct developments.
-Owners must bring this ruling to the attention of their families, friends, as well as their contractors and service providers. - 3.1.2 Special care is to be taken at the intersections of the various precinct developments.
-At the main T-junction the principle of 'First-Arrive-First Drive' applies. - 3.1.3 Hand-held cell phone usage whilst driving within the estate is prohibited. - 3.1.4 Golf carts, or any other battery-operated vehicles, may only be driven by a person with a valid driver's licence. - 3.1.5 Vehicles with very noisy exhaust systems are prohibited anywhere on the estate. - 3.1.6 Hooting at the entrance of a precinct development or anywhere within the estate is prohibited. - 3.1.7 Owners, as well as their visitors, contractors and service providers, must first make use of the offstreet parking bays available on their property before parking in the street. - 3.1.8 No boats, motorised homes, caravans or trailers may be parked in the street, or any other place where it may be visible, for longer than 3 (three) days. - 3.1.9 No vehicle which exhibits commercial branding, has external attachments or equipment, or has modifications for use in a commercial application may be parked overnight or over weekends on any verge or visually within an owner's property without the consent of the Estate Manager.
+- 3.1.1 The speed limit within Lakewood village is 20km/h.
+Owners must bring this ruling to the attention of their families, friends, as well as their contractors and service providers. - 3.1.2 Special care is to be taken at the intersections.
+At the main T-junction the principle of 'First-Arrive First-Drive' applies. - 3.1.3 Hand-held cell phone usage whilst driving within the estate is prohibited. - 3.1.4 Golf carts, or any other motorised or battery-operated vehicle, may only be driven by a person with a valid driver's licence. - 3.1.5 Vehicles with very noisy exhaust systems are prohibited. - 3.1.6 Hooting at the entrance or anywhere within the village is not allowed. - 3.1.7 The pathways in the gardens are for pedestrian use only i.e. no bicycles, skateboards, golf carts, etc. - 3.1.8 Owners, as well as their visitors, contractors and service providers, must make use of the off-street parking bays available on their property before parking in the street. - 3.1.9 No boats, motorised homes, caravans or trailers may be parked in the street, or any other place where it may be visible, for longer than 3 (three) days. - 3.1.10 No vehicle which exhibits commercial branding, has external attachments or equipment, or has modifications for use in a commercial operation may be parked overnight or over weekends on any verge or visually within an owner's property without the consent of the Estate Manager.